BlocProtocol/BLOC-wiki/docs/wallets/Using-BLOCWallet.md

 ## **Open a old wallet file BLOC Wallet v2.0.2 <a name="bloc-desktop-2.0.2"></a>

-Restore your wallet file from the previous [BLOC Wallet Desktop v2.0.2](../BLOC-GUI-Desktop-Wallet-V2)
+BLOCWallet is capable to restore and open the wallet file from the previous version of the [BLOC Wallet Desktop v2.0.2](../BLOC-GUI-Desktop-Wallet-V2)

 * Follow the standard procedure explained on this page and launch the new BLOCWallet v3.0 Client